abielli2020/Airbnb-Sentiment-Analysis/README.md

 ## 🧠 Author

 **Alessandra Bielli**\
-Data Analyst | Marketing Scientist
-Connect with me on [LinkedIn](https://www.linkedin.com/in/alessandrabielli) or [GitHub](https://github.com/abielli2020).
+Data Analyst | Marketing and Behavioral Scientist Connect with me on [LinkedIn](https://www.linkedin.com/in/alessandrabielli) or [GitHub](https://github.com/abielli2020).

 Feel free to explore, fork, and contribute to this project!